-The np.nan is a constant representing a missing or undefined numerical value in a NumPy array.
-It stands for not a number and has a float type.
+The numpy.nan (np.nan) is a special floating-point constant defined by the IEEE 754 standard representing a missing or undefined numerical value in an array.
+It stands for Not a Number (NaN) and has a float type.

 Syntax